 Dr Clara Cohen

-- Lecturer in English Language & Linguistics (English Language and Linguistics)
+- Lecturer in English Language & Linguistics (English Language & Linguistics)

 Although I started studying quite traditional generative linguistics (I still have a quiet fondness for clever phonological rule-ordering examples and elegant phrase-structure trees), my interests now tilt more and more towards experimental investigations into language processing, and computational explorations of corpus data.
 Shiny new toys delight me, and I am happiest when I am experimenting with a new programming language to analyze different types of corpus data, a new eye-tracker lab, a new way of doing growth-curve analysis, a Bayesian approach to statistics, or a fancy ERP cap, with gel and electrodes and blinking lights.